Actor117/Start-page/README.md

 * Differentiating between a search request and URL request.
 * Color switcher

-Working on
+To-Do
 ---
+* ~~Fetching Time/Date.~~
+* ~~Color switcher~~
 * Real-time time updates
 * Saving the order of the sites after re-arranging them.

-To-Do
----
-* ~~Fetching Time/Date.~~
 * Ability to add/remove sites as well as creating more rows.
-* ~~Color switcher~~

 * Direction aware hover effects.

-* Latest/top _unknown-website_ posts at bottom of the page.
+* Latest/top _unknown-website_ posts at bottom of the page (an idea).

 * Ability to set a background image
 * Detect background image dominating color and change the interface colors accordingly.